fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 The filtering can be done using just React.
 You can mark this exercise as completed if you filter the books using a GraphQL query to the server in exercise 8.5.

-This **exercise is difficult** like it should be this late in the course.
+This and the next exercises are quite **challenging** like it should be this late in the course.
+You might want to complete first the easier ones in [next part](/en/part8/fragments_and_subscriptions).

 Some tips

- - Instead of using the <i>Query</i> component or the <i>useQuery</i> hook it might be better to do the queries with the _client_-object, which can be accessed with the [ApolloConsumer](https://www.apollographql.com/docs/react/essentials/queries.html#manual-query) component or [useApolloClient](https://github.com/trojanowski/react-apollo-hooks#useapolloclient) hook.
-See more [here](/osa8/react_ja_graph_ql#nimetyt-kyselyt-ja-muuttujat).
+ - Instead of using the <i>Query</i> component or the <i>useQuery</i> hook it might be better to do the queries with the _client_-object, which can be accessed with the [ApolloConsumer](https://www.apollographql.com/docs/react/essentials/queries.html#manual-query) component or _useApolloClient_ hook.
+See more [here](/en/part8/react_and_graph_ql#named-queries-and-variables).
  -  It is sometimes useful to save the results of a GraphQL query to the state of a component.
  -  Note, that you can do GraphQL queries in a <i>useEffect</i>-hook.

- -  The [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) of a <i>useEffect</i> - hook can become handy debending on your approach.
+ -  The [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) of a <i>useEffect</i> - hook can become handy depending on your approach.

 #### 8.22 Up to date cache and book recommendations

 If you fetch the book recommendations with GraphQL, ensure somehow that the books view is kept up to date.
 So when a new book is added, the books view is updated **at least** when a genre selection button is pressed.

-When new genre selection is not done, the view does not have to be updated.
+<i>iWhen new genre selection is not done, the view does not have to be updated. </>

 </div>